 - A pound of cheese and a loaf of bread make lots of grilled cheese sandwiches; just add some tomato soup to go with it.

 - Quit feeding your kids all that expensive cereal and make them some cheaper pancakes, French toast, or even frozen waffles in the morning.
-I know, most mothers work these days, and it's rush off to work and school.
+I know most parents work these days, and it's a rush off to work and school.
 But French toast and pancakes can be made ahead, frozen, and heated in the microwave in just a few minutes.